jdh4/tensorflow_performance/README.md

 | 16                         |  61     |   3.5     |   22%               |
 | 32                         |  40     |   5.4     |    17%               |

 Execution times were taken from `seff` as the "Job Wall-clock time".
 The data was generated on Adroit.
+If `KMP_BLOCKTIME` and `KMP_AFFINITY` are not set then the job runs very slowly.

 ## CIFAR10 Example